 Flight delayed or cancelled?
-How you can claim £520 compensation
+How to claim compensation

 Here’s what you need to know, courtesy of Bott & Co solicitors.